berinaniesh/berinaniesh.github.io/content/tips/install-arch-with-gui.md

 Like any method, this is not perfect (but close to perfect, according to me)

 * First `dnf` run takes a long time.
 It is so annoying to look at `dnf` downloading the databases at 30KB/s.
-I am not sure if it's a bug, but I hope Fedora devs do something about this.
+I am not sure if it's a bug or if it is due to slow mirrors, but the experience is consistently slow.
+I hope the Fedora devs do something about this.

 * `genfstab` adds a `zram` entry in Fedora.
 We have to manually remove the entry.

 ## Conclusion

-This article is meant to supplement the Arch Wiki.
-Refer the Arch Wiki exclusively for installation steps.
+This article is meant to supplement [this page](https://wiki.archlinux.org/title/Install_Arch_Linux_from_existing_Linux) of the Arch Wiki.
+Refer the Arch Wiki's installation guide exclusively for installation steps.

 Hope you learnt something useful.
 If you have any feedback, send an [email](mailto://berinaniesh@gmail.com).
 You can also submit pull requests to the [github repo of this website](https://github.com/berinaniesh/berinaniesh.github.io).
 Have a good one.
 Cheers!